The 15 Best Wineries in Mendoza, Argentina

 The Best Wineries in Lujan de Cuyo

-You can rent bikes to visit wineries in and around Chacras de Coria or if you have a car or driver, visit the wineries further afield (it’s worth it, I promise!).
+You can rent bikes to visit wineries in and around Chacras de Coria or if you have a car or driver, visit the wineries that are further afield.

 Carmelo Patti is my favorite Mendoza winery in Lujan de Cuyo

-Carmelo Patti (seen above) is the winemaker, owner, and even the tour guide!
-Just show up and he’ll give you a tour free of charge.
+Carmelo Patti (seen above) is the winemaker, owner, and even the tour guide.
+Click here to visit his website and reserve one of his four daily tours (closed Sundays).

 If you buy a bottle, he’ll sign it and write which year to open it for best results.

-If you’re looking for a more upscale restaurant for lunch, their restaurant is one of the best in the area.
+If you’re looking for a more upscale restaurant for lunch, their two restaurants – Zonda and Fogon – are of the best in the area (recognized by the Michelin Guide).

 This boutique winery is located in downtown Chacras de Coria, but once you’re through the gates you feel like you’re miles from the city.